The Best Time to Post on Instagram, Facebook, Twitter, YouTube, and LinkedIn

 For this category, the best times to get engagement for your posts on Facebook would be when the brain just needs a break from it all.
 So, here the perfect time is at 9 am and then between 3 pm to 4 pm.

-For the technology niche the best suited times are before work, after work, the mid-afternoon.
+For the technology niche the best suited times are before work, after work, and the mid-afternoon.
 The noon time however is the most effective.
-The time slots you should post on Facebook if you are from the tech industry are – 9 am, then at 3 pm and finally at 5 pm.
+The time slots you should post on Facebook if you are from the tech industry are – 9 am, then at 3 pm, and finally at 5 pm.

 According to the research, people tend to catch up on news and other events right when they are waking up, going to lunch, or just after they reach home.
 This is the best time to catch them for your posts on Facebook if you are a media company.
 The time slots that work best for a media company on Facebook are at 7 am, then at 11 am and finally at 6 pm.